sendgrid/docs/source/API_Reference/Web_API_v3/index.md

 ###[Requests]({{root_url}}/API_Reference/Web_API_v3/How_To_Use_The_Web_API_v3/requests.html)

 All requests to the Web API v3 must be made via HTTPS.
-All requests must have a `Content-Type` header declared.
+It is a best practice to include the `Content-Type: application/json` header in all of your requests.

 The Web API v3 is completely RESTful and accepts GET, POST, PUT, and DELETE requests, depending on the resource.

 {% codeblock lang:http %}